Maryamabdulle/Skyline-Car-Rental-Web-Application-/Readme.md

  export "API" = "youcanputhereyourGooglemapsapi"
  ```

-Step- 6 - Create and use app passwords to access Google Account:
+Step 6- Create and use app passwords to access Google Account:

  - Create sender and receiver emails to add to secret.sh.sh file
  - For the sender email, turn on 2-step Verification on your account to create and use app passwords
  - Upon successful creation of the app password, a 16-character code in the yellow bar on your device should be generated
  - Following the Sender email you created, add this code to your secrets.sh file

-step-7 Add both receiver and sender emails and 16-character code into secrets.sh:
+step 7- Add both receiver and sender emails and 16-character code into secrets.sh:
 ```
 export= "EMAIL"= "emailaddress";export "PASS"= "16-charactercode"
 export= "RECIEVER"="emailaddress"